Ascot Resources (TSE:AOT) Shares Up 24.4% – Here’s Why

-Separately, BMO Capital Markets dropped their target price on Ascot Resources from C$0.50 to C$0.15 in a report on Friday.
+Separately, BMO Capital Markets reduced their price target on shares of Ascot Resources from C$0.50 to C$0.15 in a research report on Friday.

 Ascot Resources Ltd is a development and exploration company.
 It is a focused gold and silver explorer with a portfolio of advanced and grassroots projects in the Golden Triangle region of British Columbia.
 It holds an interest in Premier Gold Project and Red Mountain Project.
 The company also has two other properties; Swamp Point, an aggregate project located in British Columbia on the Portland Canal, and Mt.